-I am sipping my coffee this morning, listening to the sounds of the streets in Bangalore, and reflecting back over my week here in India.
-It has been a full one: rich with conversations and experiences after visiting several of the Wellspring projects.
+I am sipping my coffee this morning, listening to the sounds of the streets in Bangalore, and reflecting back over my week in India.
+It has been a full week, rich with conversations and experiences as I have visited several of the organizations Wellspring supports.

-I heard the words “this must be what love looks like” in a story told by the director of one of our partner organizations.
-He told me about one of his staff members, Raj, who works in their media department.
-When I met Raj, I was immediately drawn to his beaming smile and impressed by the quality of his photos.
-The director told me how he joined their team.
+The words ‘this must be what love looks like’ were spoken to me in a story by the Director of one of the organizations.
+He was telling me about one of their staff members, Raj, who works in their media department.
+I met Raj and was immediately drawn to his beaming smile and was impressed by the quality of his photos.
+The Director told me how he joined their team.
 It was not the typical avenue of the job interview process.
 The story began when Raj was 8 years old.
 Raj is from the northern part of India, and his family life held little love.
-They struggled financially, his mother was emotionally detached, and his father was an alcoholic.
+They were struggling financially, his mother was emotionally detached, and his father was an alcoholic.
 One day, he and a friend decided to jump on the train and come back in the evening.
 He woke up on the train hours later and his friend wasn’t there.
 He tried desperately to get back home, but as a child with limited knowledge and resources, he was not able to find his way.

 The staff walked the long journey of healing with him.
 They shared with me how often the stories do not have happy endings, and when they do, it is a long road.
 It is never a quick fix.
-The director went on to share, however, that his experience of working in this field and walking out healing with individuals has given him a greater understanding of the way Christ pursues us and the calling we have as believers to pursue others.
-He looked at me steadily and said this calling is not just theirs–it is for the whole church across the world.
+The Director went on to share though that this experience of working in this field and walking out healing with individuals has given him a greater understanding of the way Christ pursues us and the calling we have as believers to pursue others.
+He looked at me steadily and said this calling is not just theirs - it is for the whole church across the world.
 We must love patiently and relentlessly, he said, to reach those who are deeply hurting.